 Fast trails or backcountry riding?
 Halfway Haven has it all.
 The rustic lodge can house 38 people in a secluded setting that powersports enthusiasts can appreciate.
 The owner, Sean, greets his guests as if you’ve been friends for years.
-Home of the Top Secret Boondocking Location is what backcountry snowmobilers are in search of.
+Home of the famed backcountry that snowmobilers are in search of.
 Make sure to call Halfway Haven to get details on how you can rent backcountry snowmobiles or set up a guided trip for you and your friends.
 The location is approximately 100 km southeast of Wawa, which means deep snow for most of the season.

 If it’s trail riding that you’re after, you can ride some of the most well-kept trails in Ontario courtesy of the Wawa Sno-Riders.
 Fast, wide, and with minimal traffic—the trails make this an area that’s high on my list of places to return to.
 Share some stories and laughs at this unique location.
 If you haven’t been to Halfway Haven, you don’t know what you’re missing.